 On many transfer cases, a loose chain will rub a hole in the top of the transfer case housing, thus there are rebuild kits that include a new chain and the front half of the case.
 Replacing the chain and the front case half should, however, be done by a professional rather than a DIY person.

 Some vehicles have a “service four-wheel-drive” message (or something similar) that pops up on the dash when there’s a problem in the system.
 Other vehicles will simply keep the 4WD light illuminated continuously to indicate a problem, which could be a bad transfer case.

 What are the Possible Causes of a Bad Transfer Case?

 Typically, a transfer case will fail due to a low fluid level (caused by leaks), lack of maintenance, or regular wear from use.

-It’s important to address fluid leaks right away to prevent internal transfer case damage.
+It’s important to address fluid leaks right away (as soon as you discover one) to prevent internal transfer case damage.
 Changing the transfer case fluid on a regular basis is also important.
 You can find the service interval for your vehicle’s transfer case in the owner’s manual.

 Bad Transfer Case or Transmission Problem?